ItsNiklas/domjudge-docker/README.md

 The domserver volume just contains the webapp root, while the MariaDB volume contains the whole database.

+It is recommended to read this document carefully before starting the containers.

 ## Usage

 The domserver will be available on port `12345` of the container host.
 You can